ooples/pine_script_docs/source/language/Operators.rst

 Arithmetic operators
 --------------------

-There are five arithmetic operators in Pine Script:
+There are five arithmetic operators in Pine Script™:

 +-------+------------------------------------+
 | ``+`` | Addition and string concatenation  |